FormidableLabs/formideploy/README.md

 Archives are named in the format:

 ```
-s3://{production.bucket}-archives/{site.basePath}/archive-{DATE_NUM}-{DATE}.tar.gz
+s3://{production.bucket}-archives/{site.basePath}/archive-{DATE_NUM}-{DATE}-{GIT_SHA}-{GIT_STATE}.tar.gz
 ```

+Where the parts are as follows:

-Where `DATE` is the ISO8601 deployment date in GMT and `DATE_NUM` is a special number based on milliseconds since epoch that decreases as the number increases / dates get later.
+* `DATE` is the ISO8601 deployment date in GMT
+* `DATE_NUM` is a special number based on milliseconds since epoch that decreases as the number increases / dates get later.
 The use of `DATE_NUM` is to keep the most recent archives at the front of a bucket listing lexicographically, as front-to-back querying is the only efficient operation in S3.
+* `GIT_SHA` is the short 7-character git hash of the deployed version
+* `GIT_STATE` is an indication of whether git state is `clean` (no changes introduced locally) or `dirty`.

 We additionally store metadata on the archive objects as follow: TODO_LIST_METADATA